mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 jacket incorporates advanced polymers which allow for greater protection without noticeably increasing bulk.

-Vacc Suit (TL 8):Vacc Suit (TL 8): The vacc suit or space suit is the spacer’s best friend, providing life support and protection when in space.
+Vacc Suit (TL 8):Vacc Suit (TL 8): The vacc suit or space suit is the spacer's best friend, providing life support and protection when in space.
 Early vacc suits are unwieldy and uncomfortable, but they quickly shrink as technology advances.
 A vacc suit provides a breathable atmosphere and protection from the extremes of temperature, low pressure and radiation typically found in a hard vacuum, for six hours.
-At TL 14, ‘tailored’ vacc suits feel like ordinary clothing with a flexible hood and face mask.
+At TL 14, 'tailored' vacc suits feel like ordinary clothing with a flexible hood and face mask.

 Hostile Environment Vacc Suit (TL 8):Hostile Environment Vacc Suit (TL 8): Hostile environment suits